adrienchaton/Oneshot_Drum_Classification/README.md

 ## Experiment roadmap

 * Setup a efficient and robust duplicate removal for audio files collected multiple times from different sources **(?)** Compute distances in OpenL3 embedding, plot statistics of distances and set a minimum distance threshold for duplicate removal ?
+Or use https://github.com/ben-hayes/timbre-dissimilarity-metrics ?

 * Setup evaluation metrics and stratified 5-fold data split for balanced train/test sets. https://torchmetrics.readthedocs.io/